Reviewing a completed SSH key release request

 - Search: For more information, see Search box.

-- Request: Users that are designated as an authorized user of an entitlement can request API keys for any account in the scope of that entitlement's policies.
+- Request: Users that are designated as an authorized user of an entitlement can request a session for any asset in the scope of that entitlement's policies.

-- Review: The Security Policy Administrator can optionally configure an access request policy to require a review of completed API key release requests for accounts in the scope of the policy.
+- Review: The Security Policy Administrator can optionally configure an access request policy to require a review of completed requests for assets in the scope of the policy.
+In addition, if session recording is enabled in the policy, reviewers can audit the workflow transactions and launch the Desktop Player to replay the session as part of the review process.

-If you are designated as an authorized user of an entitlement, you can request API keys for any account in the scope of the entitlement's policies.
+If you are designated as an authorized user of an entitlement, you can request access for a specific period (or session) to any account or asset in the scope of the entitlement's policies.

-You can configure Safeguard for Privileged Passwords to notify you of pending API key release workflow events, such as when an API key release request is pending, denied, or revoked, and so forth.
+You can configure Safeguard for Privileged Passwords to notify you of pending access request workflow events, such as when a session request is pending, denied, or revoked, and so on.
 For more information, see Configuring alerts.

 Click Home then New Request or open My Requests then click New Request.